didavid61202/type-level-regexp/README.md

 - More details please see [playground](./playground/index.ts), or test in [Tests](./test) or [Stackblitz](https://stackblitz.com/~/github.com/didavid61202/type-level-regexp). (examples in index.test-d.ts)

-That's it!
-You can now use Tailwind classes in your Nuxt app ✨

 #### Example - type-safe args in replacing function of `string.replace()`
 ![replaceRegexp](https://user-images.githubusercontent.com/29917252/224333879-50d51207-f63c-4ac6-b561-34ace9ebb7d4.JPG)